Experimental characterization of cohesive laws for mode-II interlaminar fracture in geometrically scaled composites using through-thickness deformation analysis: Experimental results

-DIC analysis of the experimental data was performed to capture the local fracture process along the FPZs in front of the initial crack tips in the specimens.
-The DIC data were collected from the fracture tests of all the specimens.
-Given the large size of the DIC data, however, a single case was selected from each size set and was focused on in this paper.
-To be specific, the S1SP4, S2SP4, and S3SP3 data sets (see \Cref{tab_specimen} for the specimen details) were chosen for more detailed analysis.
-These selections were made by evaluating discrepancies between the nominal and actual dimensions of the specimens and consistencies in their compliance calibration test results.
+The DIC analysis of the experimental data was performed to capture the local fracture process along the FPZs in front of the initial crack tips.
+The DIC data were collected from all specimens; however, a single case was selected from each size set and was focused on for local fracture analysis and modeling in this paper.
+To be specific, the S1SP4, S2SP4, and S3SP3 data sets (see \Cref{tab_exp} for the specimen details) were chosen.
+These selections were made by evaluating discrepancies between the nominal and actual dimensions and consistencies in the compliance calibration data and DIC analysis results.
 As described in \Cref{sec:exp_work_setup}, the S1SP4 and S2SP4 specimens were tested using the 2D microscopic DIC system, while the 3D macroscopic DIC system was used for the S3SP3 specimen.

+The 2D microscopic DIC system was focused on the initial crack tips and predicted crack path (i.e., the potential FPZ).
 The field of view of the microscopic DIC system is illustrated in \cref{fig_field_of_view}.
-The view length $L_\text{m}$ includes $1.2$ mm of the precrack and $4$ mm of the predicted crack path (i.e., the potential FPZ).
-The principal material axes $1$ and $3$ were aligned with the geometric axes $x$ and $z$, respectively, prior to loading.
+The field length $L_\text{m}$ includes $1.2$ mm of the precrack and $4$ mm of the potential FPZ.
 The resolution of the digital images captured from the microscope was 2448$\times$2048 pixels.
-These images were processed for 2D DIC with a subset size \cite{sutton2009} of 51$\times$51 pixels and a step size of 5$\times$5 pixels using the VIC-2D 2009 package.
+For 2D DIC, these images were processed using a Correlated Solutions VIC-2D 2009 package \cite{vic2d2009} with a subset size \cite{sutton2009} of 51$\times$51 pixels and a step size of 5$\times$5 pixels.
+The subset shape function used was an optimized 6-tap spline with normalized squared differences and Gaussian subset weights.
+The calibration scale was between $367$ and $383$ pixels/mm.
+For strain computation, the Lagrange strain formulation was used with a strain window of 15 data points.
+The 3D macroscopic DIC system, on the other hand, covered the entire surface of the S3SP3 specimen on the $x$--$z$ plane.
+The resolution of the digital images captured from the two cameras was 2448$\times$2048 pixels.
+For 3D DIC, these images were processed using a Correlated Solutions VIC-3D 7 package \cite{vic3d7} with a subset size of 35$\times$35 pixels and a step size of 7$\times $7 pixels.
+The calibration scale was between $14.3$ and $15.0$ pixels/mm.
+The subset shape function and strain computation method adopted for 3D DIC were identical to the 2D DIC analysis.

+The local fracture analysis was made by processing the DIC data with three steps: coordinate transformation, curve fitting, and through-thickness deformation analysis.
+The details of the three steps are described in the following sections.